France National Football Team Logo PNG

 1970 – 1998

-The bright yellow color of the rooster and the letters made the logo noticeable and recognizable, attracting viewers’ attention.
+The rooster’s bright yellow color and the letters made the logo noticeable and recognizable, attracting viewers’ attention.
 The deep blue background conveyed a sense of experience, promising an engaging and worthy game.
 The introduction of this logo marked a new era for the team, emphasizing its professionalism and ambitions.

 1998 – 2006

-Following France’s 1998 FIFA World Cup victory, a star was added to the emblem.
+A star was added to the emblem following France’s 1998 FIFA World Cup victory.
 All other elements remained unchanged.
 This addition symbolized the team’s triumph and international recognition.
-The star highlighted their achievement, marking a significant milestone in the history of French football and celebrating the team’s success on the world stage.
+The star highlighted their achievement, marking a significant milestone in French football history and celebrating the team’s success on the world stage.

 2006 – 2011